sanjay-72/FarmHub/README.md

 # Information about tech stack
-`FarmHub` is a *MERN Stack website* and a large number of dependencies to install.
-In future we will add the detailed instructions for installing the website.
+`FarmHub` is a *MERN Stack website* which also uses mongoose and Material UI.

 <br>